Voting in a European election

-If you are an EU citizen and you were not registered to vote in previous European elections in Ireland, you must apply for registration and complete a statutory declaration form (EP1) which is available from County, City and City and County Councils.
-The statutory declarations are sent to your home Member State to prevent double voting.
+If you are an EU citizen and you were not registered to vote in previous European elections in Ireland, you must apply for registration and complete a statutory declaration form (EP1) which is available from City and County Councils.
+The forms are sent to your home Member State to prevent double voting.

 You can find more information about registering to vote and how to check if you are registered to vote in Ireland.

-If you are an Irish citizen living in another Member State, you are entitled to vote in the European election in that country.
+If you are an Irish citizen living in another Member State, you are entitled to vote in that country.

 How do I vote in European elections?